Published

 After the wave of political poisoning by cakes gradually subsided, these beauties returned.
 They apparently made up for not eating meat in the convent (less convinced on that one).
 More importantly, they avoided wasting egg whites as the nuns used the yolks to mix their paint.

-Rather than for paint, see my collection of egg yolk recipes.
+The nuns needed my collection of egg yolk recipes!

 Why is a Financier cake called Financier?